 San Gabriel, CA

-We arrived at the mother of the California Missions in 1908 to further the charism of our founder by restoring, rebuilding, and revitalizing the spiritual life of the parish.
+We arrived at the mother church of the California Missions in 1908 to further the charism of our founder by restoring, rebuilding, and revitalizing the spiritual life of the parish.
 Today in this multicultural parish, we offer programs and services in English, Spanish, and Vietnamese.

 St. Anthony Mary Claret